thianhao/cdn-backend/README.md

 ## CDN-Backend

 A simple backend REST API for Company Developer Network Freelancer Management System built using NestJS, Prisma, PostgreSQL and Swagger.
+Forked and built on top from https://github.com/prisma/blog-backend-rest-api-nestjs-prisma.

 ### Installation